 eBay is a great way to access a worldwide marketplace that contains hundreds of millions of customers, from all over the world.
-Set up an eBay account now: It is quick, easy and doesn’t cost a penny!
+Sign up for an eBay account now: It is quick, easy and doesn’t cost a penny!

-- To set up an eBay account, head over to eBay’s UK website (or any other country you want) and click on Register in the top left corner.
+- To sign up for an eBay account, head over to eBay’s UK website (or any other country you want) and click on Register in the top left corner.
 It will take you to the registration page.